MWatty/Peaches-n-Green/README.md

 #### Design

 The overall design of the website is minimalist and simple.
 I want the user to simply navigate from page to page and not feel overwhelmed by being inundated with information.
-Simplicity and the use of images in place of text are used to achieve this design.
+Simplicity and the use of images are used to achieve this design.

 #### Colour